 - 1. Provide his/her line-up card in writing to the visiting coach and receive the visiting coach's line-up card in writing. - 2.
 Introduce both coaches as match officials. - 3.
 Introduce any assistant coaches at the match. - 4.
-Announce that all regular season matches will be two out of three tie-breaker sets or the appropriate number of pro sets (conference or invitational tournaments only).
+Announce that all regular season matches will be two out of three tie-breaker sets or the appropriate number of pro sets (conference or invitational tournaments only), or combination of pro sets and two out of three sets (conference or invitational tournaments only).
 Refer to the OHSAA Tennis Regulations regarding a 10-point match tiebreaker in lieu of 3rd set.
 Participants will have a 10-minute warm-up. - 5.
 Inform participants about restroom facilities and water. - 6.
 Inform participants what to do in case of inclement weather. - 7.
 Inform participants of any idiosyncrasies of the courts and facilities, such as overhead wires, etc. - 8.
 Inform the participants that the OHSAA/OTCA point penalty system (Code of Conduct) will be enforced. - 9.
 Supply two (2) or three (3) new USTA approved tennis balls.
 The use of new balls for the third set is optional for regular season matches.
 It should be indicated prior to the match if new balls for the third set are to be provided.
 The same regulations hold for all courts.